jharwell/sierra/docs/src/tutorials/project/stage5_config.rst

 Inter-scenario comparison compares the same ``--controller`` across multiple ``--scenarios``.
 An example ``stage5.yaml``, defining a comparison graphs is shown below.
+Only supports univariate batch criteria.

 ..
-NOTE:: Any collated .csv/graph can be used as a comparison graph!
+NOTE:: Any collated CSV/graph can be used as a comparison graph!
+This
+          includes any additional CSVs that a project creates on its own/by extending SIERRA via hooks.

 Graph YAML Config
 -----------------